 Skip to main content

 LiFePO4 — lithium iron phosphate — has become the dominant battery chemistry for off-grid energy storage.
-It offers a rare combination of long cycle life, thermal stability, deep discharge capability, and steadily declining prices that has made lead-acid batteries obsolete for most off-grid applications.
+Long cycle life, thermal stability, deep discharge capability, and steadily declining prices have made lead-acid obsolete for most off-grid applications.
+Below: our ranked top picks.

 How LiFePO4 Batteries Work

 LiFePO4 batteries use lithium iron phosphate as the cathode material and graphite as the anode.
 During discharge, lithium ions move from the anode to the cathode through an electrolyte, releasing energy.
 During charging, the process reverses.
-This intercalation mechanism is shared with other lithium-ion chemistries, but the iron phosphate cathode provides unique advantages.
+This intercalation mechanism is shared with other lithium-ion chemistries, but the iron phosphate cathode provides unique advantages — for a deeper breakdown, see our LiFePO4 primer.

 The iron-phosphate bond is extremely stable.
 Unlike cobalt-based lithium-ion cells used in laptops and phones, LiFePO4 cells do not experience thermal runaway under normal abuse conditions.
 They do not catch fire or explode when punctured, overcharged, or short-circuited.
 This inherent safety makes them ideal for unattended off-grid installations.